Gyuri1/FMC_CSV_Import_Export/README.md

+# WARNING:

-WARNING: Tool currently does NOT support users field.
+    Tool currently does NOT support users field.
 This is an FMC Policy Creation limit.

+    Please review the NEW policy before you deploy it!

+    Use it at your own risk!